 The Unappreciated Bourne Shell ":" Operator

-is a comment character.
+Some people think that the Bourne shell's : is a comment character.
 It isn't, really.
 It evaluates its arguments and returns a zero exit status ().
 Here are a few places to use it:

 - Replace the UNIX true command to make an endless while loop ().
 This is more efficient because the shell doesn't have to start a new process each time around the loop (as it does when you use

-while true
+while true):

 while : do

-done(Of course, one of the
+commandsdone(Of course, one of the

-will probably be break, to end the loop eventually.) - When you want to use the else in an if (), but leave the then empty, the
+commandswill probably be break, to end the loop eventually.) - When you want to use the else in an if (), but leave the then empty, the

-makes a nice "do-nothing" place filler:
+:makes a nice "do-nothing" place filler:

 if